dagimch1/landing-page/README.md

 3. Use css position property to be more precise.
 4. Center things using flex.
 5. Basic css styling and targeting using class and ids.
+6. Flex wrap

+Missing features:

+Use of flex grow and shrink to ensure better responsiveness.
+May add later.

 Skill gaps: